neoforged/.github/primers/1.22/index.md

             - `apply` -> `get`
     - `SpriteSourceList#list` now returns a list of `SpriteSource$Loader`s
 - `net.minecraft.client.resources.metadata.texture.TextureMetadataSection` now takes in a `MipmapStrategy` to determine how a specific texture should be mip mapped
+- `net.minecraft.client.resources.model`
+    - `ModelBaker`
+        - `missingBlockModelPart` - The missing block model.
+        - `parts` - A cache of previously constructed vectors.
+        - `$PartCache` - A cache that interns previously constructed vertices in a quad.
+    - `ModelBakery`
+        - `*_STILL` - Fluid still texture locations.
+        - `$MissingModels` now takes in a `BlockModelPart` missing model
+    - `ModelManager`
-- `net.minecraft.client.resources.model.ModelManager#BLOCK_OR_ITEM` - A special case that causes the model manager to check both the item and block atlas.
+        - `BLOCK_OR_ITEM` - A special case that causes the model manager to check both the item and block atlas.
+        - `specialBlockModelRenderer` now returns the raw renderer instead of a supplied value.
 - `net.minecraft.data.AtlasIds#ITEMS` - The item atlas identifier.

 ## Gizmos